Margaret Colquhoun1

 Lord Christopher Thynne 2

-Lord Christopher John Thynne was born on 9 April 1934.1 He is the son of Sir Henry Frederick Thynne, 6th Marquess of Bath and Hon.
-Daphne Winifred Louise Vivian.1 He married Antonia Mary Palmer, daughter of Major Sir Anthony Frederick Mark Palmer, 4th Bt. and Henriette Alice Cadogan, on 6 June 1968 at Queen's Chapel of the Savoy, London, England.1,3
+Lord Christopher John Thynne was born on 9 April 1934.1 He was the son of Henry Frederick Thynne, 6th Marquess of Bath and Hon.
+Daphne Winifred Louise Vivian.1 He married Antonia Mary Palmer, daughter of Major Sir Anthony Frederick Mark Palmer, 4th Bt. and Henriette Alice Cadogan, on 6 June 1968 at Queen's Chapel of the Savoy, London, EnglandG.1,3 He died on 27 January 2017 at age 82.4

 Child of Lord Christopher John Thynne and Antonia Mary Palmer